 The California Resiliency Alliance (CRA) created regional public-private partnerships to improve homeland security and natural disaster response.
 Examples of partnerships include technology, financial, retail, health and biotechnology, and energy companies.
 The CRA is linked into a mutual aid alliance network as well as governments and associations.
 The role of CRA is to facilitate business and government partnerships to fill important gaps.
-The CRA initiatives include, cross-sector response coordination, public health emergencies through the Bay Area Cross Sector Partners in Preparedness (BACSPP) as well as critical infrastructure protection through the Northern California Regional Intelligence Center (NCRIC).
-Additional initiatives include Federal Emergency Management Agency National Emergency Technology Guard information technology volunteers and emergency resource registry along with the Cal OES Good Samaritan registry.
+The CRA initiatives include cross-sector response coordination, public health emergencies through the Bay Area Cross Sector Partners in Preparedness (BACSPP) as well as critical infrastructure protection through the Northern California Regional Intelligence Center (NCRIC).
+Additional initiatives include FEMA National Emergency Information Technology Guard volunteers, the emergency resource registry and the Cal OES Good Samaritan registry.

 The CRA is integrated into EOC at all levels of government.
 The private sector liaison in the EOC communicates information and obtains situational awareness for business continuity purposes.
-In addition the CRA works with the Logistics Section to coordinate private resources such as, water, food, clothing, cots, facilities such as warehouses and cafeterias, equipment such as trucks, telecommunications and laptops and technology.
+In addition the CRA works with the Logistics Section to coordinate private resources such as, water, food, clothing, cots, facilities such as warehouses and cafeterias, equipment such as trucks, telecommunications, and laptops and technology.